 Whether you are new to the Pittsburgh area or just passing through, it’s helpful to know what Pittsburgh drivers do that other drivers don’t.
-To prepare for your travels through the city, keep scrolling to learn more about the local quirks of Pittsburgh drivers.
+To prepare for your travels through the city– and to keep your earnings up— keep scrolling to learn more about the local quirks of Pittsburgh drivers.

 The Infamous “Pittsburgh Left”